How to Make an Insurtech Pitch Deck [Earning Trust]

 8. The Team Slide: Sell the Operators, Not the Résumés

 Investors back people.
-Especially in complicated spaces like insurtech.
-So use this slide to show why you are the team to do this.
+Especially in complicated spaces like Insurtech.
+So, use this slide to show why you are the team to do this.

 And here’s the key: don’t just list titles and logos.
 Add one line under each core member that explains what they actually bring to the table.